MPL has a laser engraver that you can use to etch and cut your designs out of wood or acrylic.

 LASER ENGRAVERS

-The Epilog Helix 40 watt laser engraver is specifically designed to focus laser light for the purpose of engraving, cutting and etching a variety of materials, such as wood and acrylic.
+The Epilog Fusion Edge 24 60-watt laser engraver is specifically designed to focus laser light for the purpose of engraving and cutting.

 Carbide 3D Nomad 883 CNC Router